-For information about upgrading the device firmware using the Multi-Platform Client, see Upgrading Device Firmware.
+For information about upgrading the device firmware using the Multi-Platform Client, see Upgrading Device Firmware in the KVM and Serial Client Guide.

 Note: Firmware upgrades are not supported via modem.

 Upgrade History

 The Dominion KX II provides information about upgrades performed on the Dominion KX II and attached CIMS.